 Recent research activity

 - Deccan tholeiitic primary magmas: A popular hypothesis suggests that the Deccan flood basalts originated from a deep mantle plume.
-Reconstructions of the bulk compositions of the commonly occurring evolved Deccan tholeiites to their mantle-equilibrated primary melts suggest that they originated at ~8-13 kb and ~1268-1332 oC.
-Thus, the primary magmas originated at ~30-49 km depths near the Moho and their temperatures were not anomalously high.
+Reconstructions of the bulk compositions of the commonly occurring evolved Deccan tholeiites to their peridotite-equilibrated primary melts suggest that they last equilibrated with the mantle at ~8-13 kb and ~1268-1332 oC.
+Thus, the primary magmas were last equilibrated with the mantle at ~30-49 km depths near the Moho and their temperatures were not anomalously high.

 - Eruption and emplacement of the Deccan flood basalts, and their primary magmas